- Global Information

 National Alzheimer plans

-The links below will bring you to each country's plan, a table with links to the portion of the national plan containing 18 key points of policy that ADI has identified, and any available reports on the plan implementation.
+The links below will bring you to a page about each country's plan, including where possible some analysis by ADI, and any available reports on the plan implementation.

 - Australia - National Framework for Action on Dementia 2006-2010

 - England - Living well with dementia: a National Dementia Strategy

 - France - National plan for "Alzheimer and related diseases" 2008-2012